bhonethetaung/mistserver/README.md

-# mistserver
+# Mist Server setup for streaming

-Mist Server setup for streaming
+1. Create a server on Digital Ocean!

-Create a server on Digital Ocean!
+    - I used ubuntu in this case.

-I used ubuntu in this case.
+2. run the script "mistserver.sh".

-just run the script "mistserver.sh".
+**It is recommanded to use sudo.**

-It is recommanded to use sudo.
+command to run:

-command: sudo ./mistserver.sh
+`sudo ./mistserver.sh`